Veera-Veerendra/Veerendra_Assessment/README.md

-# Sambhāṣa! — Student Course Feedback System
+# Sandarbh — Student Course Feedback System

 A secure full-stack student course feedback application where students can sign up, log in, submit ratings & feedback on courses, manage their profile (with optional profile picture upload), and admins can manage users, courses, and analyze feedback trends.